ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 or splitting sequences into multiple lines.
 Additionally, the defline itself is not entirely standardized and is basically free text.
 However, we have had a lot of innovations in sequence formats since then.
 One of those innovations is the [SAM/BAM format](https://samtools.github.io/hts-specs/), the (binary) alignment/mapping format.
-While this file format is typically used to store information about alignments of sequencing reads, it can also just stored the unaligned sequencing data.
+While this file format is typically used to store information about alignments of sequencing reads, it can also just store the unaligned sequencing data.
 Crucially, both reads from paired-end sequencing (i.e., R1 and R2) are stored in the same single file and [it allows for metadata as explained in this GATK post](https://gatk.broadinstitute.org/hc/en-us/articles/360035532132-uBAM-Unmapped-BAM-Format).
 We found at least one other [blog post with this same sentiment from _2011_](https://blastedbio.blogspot.com/2011/10/fastq-must-die-long-live-sambam.html).